loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 In LoopBack Next, we define all of our endpoints in a declarative fashion, namely, OpneAPI spec.
 I found [the swagger editor](https://editor.swagger.io) very useful to study OpenAPI spec as well as to debug and build a complex API spec.

-Note (LoopBack Next specific): In a LoopBack Next app, typically you don't put the header portion of the api spec(see below) because LoopBack Next adds it in @api decorator (we'll discuss "decorator" later in this blog).
+Note (LoopBack Next specific): In a LoopBack Next app, typically you don't put the header portion of the API spec(see below) because LoopBack Next adds it in @api decorator (we'll discuss "decorator" later in this blog).
 [The swagger editor](https://editor.swagger.io), which is out side of LoopBack Next, will complain without the header portion.
 ```js
 {
   "swagger": "2.0",